Camtrup/StonkApp/Stonk/README.md

 Pair programming has helped us to higher the quality of the code by prrogramming out loud with a driver and navigator working together.
 We started meeting more often to pair program as much as possible.

 ### SCRUM
 SCRUM has been central for our coding.
 We have participated and are aware of all sorts of agile ceremonies (user story grooming, sprint planning, sprint retrospective).
 This helped to impact the end product, by having fixed deliveries in short iterations with a fixed length in close, ongoing collaboration between customer and supplier.
 Apart from the Sprints, the QA (who does it, when it gets done) helped alot.
-Being able to asign and set a deadline og gitlabs really helped having control over our project.
+Being able to asign and set a deadline on gitlabs really helped having control over our project.

 SCRUM was a powerful tool that empowered us to fix our mistakes quickly and made the whole team feel acountabel for the delivery, and in addition it is really easy not to get stuck on problems because if you do, you can simply ask the team in the next meeting.

+####how gitlab helped
+Gitlab is great for enabling lean and agile project management especially for scrum projects.
+Here we were able to add issues, which had a deadline, labels and could be issued to grup members.
+THe milestone and board functionalities also helped us hold upå with deadlines.

 ## Files

 CORE:
   - Stonk.java: Pulls information about the stock using JSoup.
   - User.java: Creation and editing of user information.